javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

 Every one of them except `setTime()` has a UTC-variant, for instance: `setUTCHours()`.

 As we can see, some methods can set multiple components at once, for example `setHours`.
-Those components that are not mentioned -- are not modified.
+The components that are not mentioned are not modified.

 For instance: